Dannyelgeek/holbertonschool-web_front_end/flexbox/README.md

 - Flexify the header.
 - Flexify the navbar.
 - Align center logo and navbar.
-- Simplify the hero banner
+- Simplify the hero banner.
+- Better alignment about us.